One of the financial concerns of every couple is saving for their kid’s college education. Some end up making excuses why they shouldn’t, among them:

 - It promotes responsibility– they’ll work harder academically.

 - I don’t have much money left after expenses.

 Should parents save for college?
 You’re going to hear a strong opinion from me.

 “You cannot borrow for retirement, but you can borrow for college.”

-It’s true that you should prioritize your retirement; the kids can always borrow.
-But do you really want your kids to get into debt???
+You should indeed prioritize your retirement; the kids can always borrow.
+But do you really want your kids to get into debt??
 I don’t and I’ll do my darn best to help them pay for their education.
 Don’t be selfish.

 Times are different, the cost of education is getting higher than ever.
 Your kids will need as much help from you as possible.
 You brought them into this world, so you bear some responsibility in making sure that they have a bright future.

 “It promotes responsibility– they’ll work harder academically.”